 Note: The above figures include only Japanese and foreign stocks.

-(E) Unrealized gains and losses not recognized in the consolidated balance sheet or in the consolidated statement of income
+(E) Unrealized gains and losses not recognized in the consolidated balance sheet or in the consolidated statement of income None as of March 31, 2011 and 2012.

 (F) Equities exposure by portfolio classification